codelair-io/jakartaee-mp-archetype/src/main/resources/archetype-resources/README.md

-# Jakarta EE & MP Project Archetype
+# Jakarta EE & MicroProfile Project Archetype
 A starter archetype for a ThinWar project using Jakarta EE and MicroProfile, without any sketchy parent-pom's.

 | Dependency           | Version |